 Haridwar and Rishikesh are the most visited destinations in Uttarakhand.
-They are also the gateway to the Garhwal hills of the state that is called Devbhumi or land of the Gods.
+They are also the gateway to the Garhwal hills of the state that is called Devbhumi or the land of the Gods.
 Haridwar is an ancient pilgrimage town located at a point where Ganga enters the plains, also called Gangadwar or the door to Ganga.
-Rishikesh located just about 20 km away towards the hills, used to be the favorite spot of saints and sadhus.
+Rishikesh located just about 20 km away from the hills, used to be the favorite spot of saints and sadhus.
 They built some lovely ashrams on the banks of Ganga here.
 And even the famous Lakshman Jhula – a cable bridge across the river.
 Are there any Haridwar Rishikesh souvenirs to buy?

 Shopping Haridwar Rishikesh Souvenirs

 Pilgrims always want to take back something from the holy places or even the places they have visited.
 Be it a memento or a gift for the loved ones back home.
 So, here is our guide for what Haridwar Rishikesh Souvenirs you can buy.

 Coin changers can be found in most popular places, near temples in these holy towns too.
 People exchange their currency notes for change that they give away to beggars or use for making offerings at multiple places.

 Coins offered again come back in circulation for exchange.
 The cycle goes on.
 This means a lot of old coins and out-of-circulation coins can also be found in these piles of coins.
 I always enjoy surfing through the piles of coins to discover some old coins or commemorative coins and sometimes non-Indian coins.

 I also enjoy picking up coins as they have been offered multiple times to the Gods.

 These are rounded small stones found in the rivers mostly in rivers of Nepal like Gandaki.
 They are treated as a representation of the Vishnu, used in many temples and homes for worship.